MISTERorg/XENOM-AI-security-friend/README.md

+DISCLAIMER: DON'T TRY TO USE THE INCOMPLETE CODE BECAUSE FILES WERE TOO LARGE TO COMMIT ON GITHUB SORRY!!!!
 # XENOM-AI-security-friend

 Introducing XENOM: AI security Assistant that Secures Your World  Combines offline and online capabilities, learns from habits and behaviors, and adapts to unique needs.
 Prioritizes security with two-level authentication and encryption, and is constantly tested with top penetration testing tools.
 FEATURES